seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   aggregators carry cannot be published as a catalyst item and may not arrive in `ИТОГ` through the one field that was never asked where its date came from.
-The prohibition itself survives the demotion intact: the coin stays in `ИЗБЕГАТЬ` on its `signal` item and is re-argued every run, which is what an unverified date deserves. **Measured 02.09:** `ARB до 23.09` was published on a date the run's own state records as carried by five aggregators with no primary, and `HYPE до 06.09` and `APT до 11.09` on vesting schedules never opened at the protocol.
+The prohibition itself survives the demotion intact: the coin stays in `ИЗБЕГАТЬ` on its `signal` item and is re-argued every run, which is what an unverified date deserves.
+Measured 02.09: three dated prohibitions rested on aggregator dates with no primary; under `dclass` all three now print bare.
 - **Every coin named in `ИЗБЕГАТЬ` is state-backed with a CURRENT reason.** It is a published position: it keeps the Boss out of a trade, it is repeated run after run, and its reason decays exactly like a thesis's.
 A name carried in that field with no `items[]` entry cannot be re-examined, cannot expire and cannot be withdrawn — it just accumulates.
   Either the entry exists with today's reason, or the name leaves the field.
 - **A name LEAVING `ИЗБЕГАТЬ` is a withdrawal and is spoken by name, in the same first line as every other withdrawal (§11).** The field is a published prohibition, so deleting a name from it tells the Boss the coin is tradable again — the loudest possible statement, made by omission.
-The rule above is what removes a name that has lost its backing, and without this clause that repair produces the silent reversal §11 exists to forbid: the name simply is not there, and the reader cannot tell a lifted prohibition from a forgotten one.
-Two exits, both spoken: the entry is written with today's reason and the name stays, or the name goes and the answer says so.
+Two exits, both spoken: the entry is rewritten with today's reason and the name stays, or the name goes and the answer says so.
+A silent deletion leaves the reader unable to tell a lifted prohibition from a forgotten one.
 - **ИТОГ is one line of four fields and is the last thing the Boss reads.** Nothing follows it — no state block, no commentary, no stage report.
 The machine state is a file now (§11), not a printed payload. **All four fields are printed on every run;